failsafe-go/failsafe-go.dev/bulkhead.md

 ## How It Works

 Executions are permitted in a bulkhead until it is full, meaning the max number of concurrent executions has been reached.
-Any further executions will either fail with `ErrBulkheadFull` or will wait until permitted.
+Any further executions will either fail with `ErrFull` or will wait until permitted.

 ## Waiting

-By default, when the max concurrent executions are exceeded, further executions will immediately fail with `ErrBulkheadFull`.
+By default, when the max concurrent executions are exceeded, further executions will immediately fail with `ErrFull`.
 A bulkhead can also be configured to wait for execution permission if it can be achieved within a max wait time:

 ```go
 // Wait up to 1 second for execution permission